Skip to main content

 We should have a healthy number of new permanent residents on an annual basis.
 Perhaps a maximum number of new permanent residents on an annual basis with a fair and expedient application process.
 How about preferential to certain types of occupations that connect them to employment?
 I'm thinking of farm workers and other manual labor work such as construction.
 Instead of having them struggle as day laborers and live in fear under immigration policies and executive orders, how about we enforce the laws of this nation, provide lawful residency, and give them protection under the law?
 How about providing stability to folks rather than policies and executive orders that change with every new administration or political preference?

 Is it even possible to untangle the chaos of today's realities so we can do better without securing our borders and mass deportations first?
 If the word culling sounds too cruel, how about thinning?
 Do we need to thin this nation's population?
 Before the fires, Los Angeles already had more than 70,000 homeless people.
-Homeless encampments without water and toilets have become part of the county as the Hollywood sign.
+Homeless encampments without water and toilets have become part of the county as the Hollywood sign is.
 People, particularly seniors, are pushed out to the streets due to a lack of affordable housing.
 That word, lack, is severely understated.
 What would happen, especially in the affordable housing sector, if Los Angeles's population thinned?

 What would happen at the local social service agencies, NGOs, and nonprofits that are overwhelmed and lack resources?
 While unlawful residents can't directly receive federal aid, they can receive aid from local government agencies such as in Los Angeles.
 Would thinning the population free up resources so its impact on those they reach can be greater?
 What will happen when we have fewer folks to shelter, educate, service, provide aid, and police?
 Of course, there is the flip side to thinning the population.
 We will lose their contribution to taxes.
 The math certainly isn't easy.